Stop That Peeling Paint: Solutions for Flaking Surfaces

 Aging Paint

-As paint ages, it naturally becomes more brittle and less flexible.
-This makes it more prone to cracking, chipping, and peeling, especially on exterior surfaces.
-The sun’s UV rays accelerate this aging process.
-Unfortunately, the only solution for aging paint is to scrape off loose paint and apply a fresh coat.
+Over time, paint becomes brittle and less flexible, making it prone to cracking and peeling.
+Sunlight speeds up this process outdoors.
+Unfortunately, the only fix is to scrape away loose paint and apply a fresh coat.

 Assessing the Damage: Types of Peeling and Flaking